-As my son is stepping into the very beginning reader phase, I want to continue to educate myself what it means to develop early reading skills and phonological awareness.
+As my son is stepping into the very beginning reader phase, I want to continue to educate myself on what it means to develop early reading skills and phonological awareness.
 How best can I support his learning of language and reading?
 Doe she need to actually be reading or can I support him in other ways first?
 What are all of these definitions?
 Is it possible to understand it all?

-Throughout the next month, I will be sharing various ways to orally teach your pre-reader, or beginning reader.
+Throughout the next month, I will share various ways to orally teach your pre-reader, or beginning reader.
 That is, without the use of letters!
 Much of literacy learning is through listening and speaking!
 Your child can feel successful rhyming with you, separating words in sentences, clapping syllables, and listening to sounds in simple words long before they can sound out a word!

 What is phonological awareness?